isotopp/isotopp.github.io/_posts/2021-10-27-metaverse-en.md

 ## Roblox

-Similarly, but way more casual, Roblox operates a platform to create, host and market low end games, "making games as a game", and matching this, thet also have assets, and an asset and game marketing outlet.
+Similarly, but way more casual, Roblox operates a platform to create, host and market low end games, "making games as a game", and matching this, they also have assets, and an asset and game marketing outlet.
 Roblox is mostly a thing with young and very young people, and vastly underrated with older people.

 ## Minecraft in two flavors

-Minecraft is a classic: The original game is written in Java, and meanwhile completely replaceable with third party components There are alternative clients, alternative servers, and alternative assets.
+Minecraft is a classic: The original game is written in Java, and meanwhile completely replaceable with third party components.
+There are alternative clients, alternative servers, and alternative assets.
 The game is bad: It is a sandbox without much story, an ill defined goal and primitive graphics, the original servers are slow and buggy.

 But the graphics are simple enough that even old potatoe computers can render it.